The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Siena, IT

-Alessandra Rufa practices in Siena, Italy.
+Alessandra Rufa practices practicing medicine in Siena, Italy.
 Ms. Rufa is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Acute Cerebellar Ataxia, Brown Syndrome, Oculodentodigital Dysplasia, and Oculodentodigital Dysplasia Dominant.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Acute Cerebellar Ataxia, Brown Syndrome, Olivopontocerebellar Atrophy, and Xanthoma.

 Distinguished in Acute Cerebellar Ataxia